ianyusuf/BankMarketingClassification/README.md

 - Which classification models yield the best performance for this task?

 ## 👥 Target Users
-Bank Marketing Team and Decision-Makers
+Bank Marketing Department and Stakeholder

 ## 🧰 Tools & Technologies Used
 Python: Used for data preprocessing, modeling, and evaluation.
 Key libraries include: